node-ecstatic/node-ecstatic/README.md

 # Tests:

-Ecstatic has a fairly extensive test suite.
+Extatic has a fairly extensive test suite.
 You can run it with:

 ```sh
 $ npm test